 The potential for other geologic hazards such as seismically induced settlement, lateral spreading, tsunamis, inundation, seiches, flooding, and subsidence affecting the site is considered low.
-Based on Map Number 06065C1430H, dated August 18, 2014, prepared by the Federal Emergency Management Agency (FEMA) Flood Maps, the project site is in an area of undetermined flood hazard, Zone D.

 Seismic Design Parameters

 The 2019 California Building Code (CBC) provides procedures for earthquake resistant structural design that include considerations for on-site soil conditions, occupancy, and the configuration of the structure including the structural system and height.
 The seismic design parameters presented below are based on the soil profile and the proximity of known faults with respect to the subject site.